Best Practices for School Emergency Management

 Former Santa Fe Superintendent Dr. Leigh Wall shares lessons learned from the tragedy at Santa Fe High School.

-Watch Now.
+Watch Now

 Make Sure Everyone is Safe

-Respond to Everyday Incidents
+4. Respond Quickly to Everyday Incidents Before They Escalate

 Staff must have the proper communication tools—ideally the same mobile panic button used for large incidents—that enables them to instantly request help from the appropriate responder, like the principal or SRO, to resolve localized incidents before they escalate.